Purina Pro Plan Select (Dry)

 For this reason, we do not consider generic animal fat a quality ingredient.

-The sixth ingredient is fish meal.
+The sixth ingredient includes fish meal.
 Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 Unfortunately, this particular item is anonymous.
 Because various fish contain different types of fats, we would have preferred to have known the source species.

-The seventh ingredient is salmon meal, another protein-rich meat concentrate.
+The seventh ingredient includes salmon meal, another protein-rich meat concentrate.

 The eighth ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 Unlike grains with a higher glycemic index, barley can help support more stable blood sugar levels.

-The ninth ingredient is brewers yeast can be a controversial item.
+The ninth ingredient is brewers yeast, which can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.